Research

 Funding Cycle Projects

-Guided by its core values, CULTR’s initiatives fall into four central objectives: professional development, career readiness, advocacy, research.
+Guided by its core values, CULTR’s initiatives fall into four central objectives: professional development, career readiness, advocacy, and research.
 Regarding this core objective, CULTR conducts and disseminates research on access to Dual Language Immersion and the learning, teaching, and assessment of LCTLs that can be translated into improvements in practice.
-The following projects are laid out in the 2018-2022 funding cycle.
+The following projects are laid out in the 2022-2026 funding cycle.